speculatrix/web_get_iplayer/README.md

-**Known problems**
+## Known problems

-* sometimes programs don't show up in search but do on http://www.bbc.co.uk/iplayer and you have to copy the program ID
+* sometimes programs don't show up in search but do on http://www.bbc.co.uk/iplayer and you have to copy the program ID manually into the download function
 * audio/radio search is poor at finding programs; reverse engineering the http API is not trivial, and is a work in progress